 Postmarked 10/26/1987 – I’m sad I don’t remember this Black ‘N Blue show…I had to have been there!
 Dang CRS.

 The filming was for Penelope Spheeris’ documentary Decline of the Western Civilization Part 3: The Metal Years.
-I was there for that, and I also happened to be at Gazarri’s when she was filming there.
+I was there for that, and I also happened to be at Gazarri’s when she was filming there (pretty sure we saw Hurricane that night).
 Link intentionally missing…I need to watch that again to remember why I never liked it.

 Page 1 of 4 – Undated but talks about the last night at the original location on July 28, 1987 and moving to the new location as of August 4, 1987.